How to contest a will?

 - If the circumstances of the case are such that it was reasonable for there to be an investigation concerning the will, then the parties' costs should be borne by those who had incurred them.

-The above-established exceptions come from the decision in the High Court cases of Spiers v English and these principles were later confirmed in the case of Costic v Chaplain and was recently applied in Re Ritchie .
+The above-established exceptions come from the decision in the High Court cases of Spiers v English and these principles were later confirmed in the case of Costic v Chaplain and applied in Re Ritchie .

 Accordingly, any party considering whether to contest a will should not assume that the estate will bear their costs.
 As previously stated, inheritance claims can be more expensive than other forms of litigation, and in some instances, the costs incurred may be in excess of the value of the estate.
 Any party considering whether to contest a will should consider whether their costs will fall within the two exceptions to the general rule.
 Should the nature of their claim not fall within the two exceptions, then the party challenging the will should weigh the costs and risks involved.